db0/godot-card-game-framework/README.md

 ### Card Scripts

+The first four cards you will draw from your deck each have different prepared automations.
+Their text explains these effects.
-The first four cards you will draw from your deck each have different prepared automation.
-You can double click any of them in the hand or board to see their effects.
+You can double click any of them in the hand or board to see their scripts in action.

 Some of them have also effects that trigger off of other effects.

-Mind that their script effect change, depending on whether they're in the hand or board
+Mind that their script effect change, depending on whether they're in the hand or board, so make sure you move them to the board first if you want to see those scripts in action.

 ## Installation